3W Single Ended Class-A Stereo Tube Amplifier

 Here you are the final schematic:

-Download schematic in PDF
+Download 1955-1A schematic in PDF

 AC mains voltage varies by country, but you can wire the primary windings of the supply transformer according to your voltage for 100, 110, 120, 200, 220, 230, 240 V, as you can see in the universal primary wiring diagram below.
 This transformer is designed to operate with utility frequencies (power line frequency) of 50 or 60 Hz.

-Download schematic in PDF
+Download main transformers wiring schematic in PDF

-The new Gen2 version of the 1955 model amplifier includes a supply voltage selector switch for 100, 120, 230, 240 V ac 50/60 Hz, a speaker impedance selector switch for 4, 8, 16 Ohm and also a 6.3 V incandescent indicator light.
-On request I can supply the amplifier with a voltage selector switch for 120, 220, 230, 240 V ac 50/60 Hz.
+- The Gen2 version of the 1955 model amplifier includes a supply voltage selector switch for 100, 120, 230, 240 V ac 50/60 Hz, a speaker impedance selector switch for 4, 8, 16 Ohm and also a 6.3 V incandescent-indicator light.